jdh4/software_testing/02_unittest/README.md

 # Example

-Consider a simple implemenation of a function to compute the area of a circle:
+Consider a simple implemenation of a function to compute the area of a circle (based on this Socratica [video](https://www.youtube.com/watch?v=1Lfv5tUGsn8)):

 ```python
 import math